RaphaelRochet/arch-update/README.md

 - Czech and German languages added

 ## Credits
-All icons are based on Thayer Williams' Archer logo, winner of Arch Linux logo contest.
+All icons are based on Thayer Williams' Crystaler logo, winner of Crystal Linux logo contest.

 Some portions of the extension were inspired from Touchad Indicator and Lock keys. https://github.com/orangeshirt/gnome-shell-extension-touchpad-indicator